CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 ### University
 #### `University(String name)`
-Which corresponds to the constructor of your chosen language and creates a university with the generated values.
+Which creates a university with the generated values.

 #### `addDocent(Docent docent)`
 Which adds the given docent to the university.
 If this docent is already at the university, return the boolean value `False`, otherwise return `True`.